architecture-building-systems/CityEnergyAnalyst/docs/installation-guide-mac.rst

 #.
 Click Conda Environment from the left hand list and select existing environment.
 #.
 Point to the location of your conda environment.
 It should look something like
    ``\Users\your_name\Miniconda2\envs\cea\bin\python``
-   where ‘your_name’ represents your user name in Mac.
+   where ‘your_name’ represents your user name on your Mac.
 #.
 Click apply changes.